 A felony charge.
 Class A felonies can carry penalties ranging between

 20-50 years and a fine of up to $10,000 if you are convicted!

 With so much on the line, it is important to ensure you have quality legal

-Contact The Criminal Defense Team to retain our top-rated services today.
+Contact The Criminal Defense Team of Baldwin Perry & Kamish, PC to retain our top-rated services today.